Skip to content

 A nutrient deficiency occurs when your body is not supplied with sufficient nutrients.
 This then leads to restricted processes and functions.

-The human organism cannot produce some nutrients on its own that it needs to maintain bodily functions.
+The human organism cannot produce some nutrients on its own, which it needs to maintain bodily functions.
 These must be supplied, for example, through a balanced diet.
 If this does not happen, the body is undersupplied, leading to a nutrient deficiency.

 In principle, two levels of nutrient deficiencies are distinguished: marginal and absolute.